-We are pursuing potential uses of our existing product candidates, PLN-74809 and PLN-1474, in additional fibrotic indications.
+We are pursuing potential uses of PLN-74809 in additional fibrotic indications.
 We use our precision cut human fibrotic tissue assays in addition to our animal model data to inform our clinical development programs and potentially select additional indications where we think our pipeline candidates could have an effect.

-Our mission is to advance the understanding of fibrosis by building a biology-, chemistry- and screening-based engine to drive drug development across the spectrum of fibrotic diseases.
-While our initial focus is on small-molecule integrin inhibitors in lung and liver fibrosis, we are actively pursuing additional treatment modalities across fibrosis indications in multiple different organs.
-We have identified other potential non-integrin targets related to TGF-ß signaling as well as other pathways across multiple fibrosis indications, such as regulators of epithelial-to-mesenchymal transition, a critical process in fibrosis.
-In addition, while our initial focus is on small-molecule drug candidates, we are agnostic to treatment modalities in the development of our pipeline.
+Our mission is to advance the understanding of fibrosis by building a biology-, chemistry- and screening- based engine to drive drug development across the spectrum of fibrotic diseases.
+While our initial focus is on small molecule integrin inhibitors in lung and liver fibrosis, we are actively pursuing additional treatment modalities across fibrosis indications in multiple different organs.
+We have identified other potential non-integrin targets related to TGF- $\beta$ signaling as well as other pathways across multiple fibrosis indications, such as regulators of epithelial-to-mesenchymal transition, a critical process in fibrosis.
+In addition, while our initial focus is on small molecule drug candidates, we are agnostic to treatment modalities in the development of our pipeline.